Beyond the Oberbeck-Boussinesq and long wavelength approximation: Introduction

 The remainder of the manuscript is organized as follows.
-The \fullF gyro-fluid model is presented in Section~\ref{sec:model}, where for comparison the long-wavelength and Oberbeck-Boussinesq approximated models are introduced and discussed.
+The \fullF gyro-fluid model is presented in Section~\ref{sec:model}, where we elaborate on the accuracy of the arbitrary wavelength polarization closure and for comparison also introduce and discuss the long-wavelength and Oberbeck-Boussinesq approximated models.
 Further general relative error estimates for the Oberbeck-Boussinesq and long wavelength limit are derived that allow to estimate the validity of the latter approximations.
 On top of that, so-called gyro-amplification is introduced, which boosts small-scale \ExB vorticity fluctuations when arbitrary wavelength polarization is retained.
 At the end of this section the invariants of our model are introduced and the blob initial condition is stated.
 In Section~\ref{sec:scalinglaws} unified scaling laws for the blob center of mass velocity, acceleration and interchange growth rates are deduced from the full-F gyro-fluid model, its invariants and initial condition.
 Our numerical experiments in Section~\ref{sec:numerical} reinforce the fundamental difference in the nonlinear dynamics of cold and hot blobs.
 We there also expand in detail on the influence of arbitrary wavelength and non-Oberbeck-Boussinesq effects on the blob dynamics, shape, pattern and compactness.
 Further, the previously derived unified scaling laws are verified by our numerical experiments.
 Finally, we summarize our main findings in Section~\ref{sec:discussion}.